-What to Expect After your Breast Asymmetry Correction
+What to Expect After Your Breast Asymmetry Correction

 Most patients require 2-3 full days of rest after breast asymmetry correction.
-Be sure to schedule time off of work as necessary.
+Be sure to schedule time off work as necessary.
 There will be pain, bruising, and swelling for the next couple of months, but most of our patients are able to return to normal daily activities after 1-2 weeks.

 To ensure that your breast asymmetry correction incisions heal with minimal scarring, we use Embrace Scar Therapy.

-What Causes Uneven Breast or Breast Asymmetry?
+What Causes Uneven Breasts or Breast Asymmetry?